Hotline Miami 2: Wrong Number

 Hotline Miami 2: Wrong Number is a 2015 top-down shooter video game developed by Dennaton Games and published by Devolver Digital.
 The game takes place before, during, and after the events of Hotline Miami (2012), focusing on the background and aftermath of the massacres committed against the Russian mafia in Miami by Jacket, the protagonist of the previous game.
-The player takes on the role of several different characters during the game, witnessing the events from different perspectives across the United States.
-In each level of the game, the player is tasked with defeating every enemy through any means possible.
+The player takes on the role of several characters, witnessing the events from different perspectives across the United States.
+In each level, the player is tasked with defeating every enemy through any means possible.
 In the version of the game released on Steam, the player has access to a level editor, allowing them to create and share custom levels with other players.

-The game was initially conceived as downloadable content for the previous game, but became a standalone sequel after its length surpassed that of the original.
-The game was announced in December 2012 via Jonatan Söderström's Twitter.
-Developed as the final installment in the series, Dennaton incorporated all unused concepts from the first game's development into the sequel.
+Hotline Miami 2: Wrong Number was conceived as downloadable content for its predecessor, but became a standalone sequel after its length surpassed it.
+The game was announced in December 2012 via designer Jonatan Söderström's Twitter.
+Developed as the final installment in the series, Dennaton incorporated all unused concepts from the first game's development.
 The game's console versions were developed by Abstraction Games.
-Announced at E3 2013, the game was delayed several times.
-It released worldwide on 10 March 2015 for Linux, OS X, PlayStation 3, PlayStation 4, PlayStation Vita, and Windows.
+Announced at E3 2013, Hotline Miami 2: Wrong Number was delayed several times.
+It was released worldwide on 10 March 2015 for Linux, OS X, PlayStation 3, PlayStation 4, PlayStation Vita, and Windows.

 Hotline Miami 2: Wrong Number received generally positive reviews from critics, who praised the soundtrack, but had diverse opinions on the gameplay, level design and ending.
 A scene depicting sexual assault triggered a mostly negative response from media outlets and caused the game to be refused classification in Australia.
 A localised version was released in Japan on 25 June 2015 as part of Hotline Miami: Collected Edition.
 The game was ported onto Nintendo Switch alongside the first game in the Hotline Miami Collection in 2019, which was later ported onto the Xbox One and Stadia in 2020 and the PlayStation 5 and Xbox Series X/S in 2023.